PaigePerill/gotaplatemold-/README.md

 - Thicker walls.
 - More air holes.

-We also want to create a mold that can allow you to create other objects with different shapes by making it intercambiable.
+We also want to create a mold that can allow you to create other objects with different shapes by making it interchangeable.

 ![](https://i.imgur.com/viHZivp.jpg)